MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 [![](hello-mac-images/infoplist01.png "The Visual Studio for Mac plist editor")](hello-mac-images/infoplist01.png#lightbox)

-And defines the _Storyboard_ that will be used to display the User Interface for the Xamarin.Mac app under the **Main Interface** dropdown.
+It also defines the _Storyboard_ that will be used to display the user interface for the Xamarin.Mac app under the **Main Interface** dropdown.
 In the case of the example above, `Main` in the dropdown relates to the `Main.storyboard` in the Project's Source Tree in the **Solution Explorer**.
 It also defines the App's Icons by specifying the *Asset Catalog* that contains them (AppIcons in this case).

 ### Entitlements.plist